 Beginning Double Knitting

-Double knitting is a cool knitting technique that allows you to produce a double layer of Stockinette Stitch fabric with mirror-image colorwork while knitting both layers at the same time.
+Double knitting is a technique that allows you to produce a double layer of stockinette stitch fabric with mirror-image colorwork while knitting both sides at the same time.
 This technique produces a super warm fabric that's great for blankets, scarves, and hats.

-If you want to follow along, you'll need two different colored balls of yarn (one that you can get to both ends of) and knitting needles of a corresponding size.
+To double knit, you'll need two different colored balls of yarn and one set of knitting needles of a corresponding size.
 You can double knit flat on straight needles, or in the round on circular or double-pointed needles.
-We used two medium-weight cotton yarns and a pair of size * US (5 mm) needles.
+We used two medium-weight cotton yarns and a pair of size US 8 (5 mm) needles.

 To begin, cast on the number of stitches you want to practice with.
-We used the two-color cast on, but, for practice purposes, you could just cast on with a single color, but remember that you need twice as many stitches as you intend to knit because you're working both sides of the fabric at the same time.
+We used the two-color cast on, but for practice purposes, you could cast on with just a single color.
+Just remember that you need twice as much yarn for double-knitting as for single-face knitting because you're working both sides of the fabric at the same time.

-To start double knitting, you simply knit the first stitch in the color that it is with both yarns held to the back.Continue to 2 of 8 below.
+To start double knitting, you simply knit the first stitch in the first color with both yarns held in the back.Continue to 2 of 8 below.

 02 of 08